ctelfer/onics/README.txt

 scripts should be in strictly compliant Bourne shell.
 So they should work just about everywhere.

- * ethwrap - wrap a packet in an ethernet frame header
+ * ethwrap - wrap packets in an ethernet frame header

+ * gre-decap - decapsulate GRE+IP+Etherent packets

+ * gre-encap - encapsulate packets in GRE+IP+Etherent headers

+ * grewrap - wrap packets in an GRE header

- * ipwrap  - wrap a packet in an IPv4 header
+ * ipwrap  - wrap packets in an IPv4 header

- * ip6wrap - wrap a packet in an IPv6 header
+ * ip6wrap - wrap packets in an IPv6 header

- * icmpwrap - wrap a packet in an ICMP header
+ * icmpwrap - wrap packets in an ICMP header

- * icmp6wrap - wrap a packet in an ICMPv6 header
+ * icmp6wrap - wrap packets in an ICMPv6 header

  * mkarp - create an ARP packet